 Metal basins are very versatile and can create a rustic or modern look, depending on their form.
 A bowl-shaped basin sits higher than the counter and turns the sink into a design element.
 Copper and brass tones add warmth, but brushed nickel is another popular look for those who prefer the cool effect of silver.

 Tile is stylish now, and there is an amazing array of tile designs available.
 Subway tiles are very popular.
 These are based on the tiles that were manufactured for the New York Subways, and are durable and water-resistant.
 Traditionally, they are three inches by six inches and white, but additional colors and sizes are available now.

 In addition to basic, solid-colored tiles, you also have elaborately designed tiles with floral or geometric patterns to choose from.
 Just as kitchen remodels have incorporated striking backsplash designs, bathroom remodeling now often incorporates decorative tiles on the walls, either as a backsplash or the entire wall.

 With an increasing awareness of ways to meet the needs of all members of a household, and the popularity of aging in place here in Peoria and the Phoenix area, universal design has really taken hold.
 The beauty of it is that our certified professionals can work with any style, so that you get the aesthetic you want, with the functionality that you need.
 The latest developments in universal design mean that you can have a beautiful home that accommodates your needs safely, allowing you to remain living independently well into later life.

-We have been in the home remodeling business in Peoria, serving the entire Phoenix area for 20 years, so we have seen trends come and go and know what will last, and what homeowners will regret.
+We have been in the home remodeling business in Peoria, serving the entire Phoenix area for over 20 years, so we have seen trends come and go and know what will last, and what homeowners will regret.
 If you would like to know what’s trending now, and what the best bathroom remodeling includes, give us a call at 623-544-1211.
 Our certified design professionals would be happy to discuss your remodeling plans with you.